 Booth appearances and training segments by Instructor Zero of Team Zero, raffles and leading-edge new products on display will occur at both Meprolight USA® booths.

 Middletown, Penn.
-(January 2019) - Meprolight USA®, a division of Meprolight®, a world leader in a variety of optic solutions, will be hosting the international training specialist, Instructor Zero at Meprolight booths 20043 and 15138 during the 2019 SHOT Show in Las Vegas, Nevada.
+(January 2019) - Meprolight USA®, a Subsidiary company of Meprolight®, a world leader in a variety of Electro-Optic, Thermal, and Night sights, will be hosting the international training specialist, Instructor Zero at Meprolight booths 20043 and 15138 during the 2019 SHOT Show in Las Vegas, Nevada.

 On January 22nd and 23rd, Instructor Zero will bring his unique brand of training special operators to SHOT Show attendees.
-Besides offering his expertise, he will also demonstrate Meprolight USA’s new products, including the Mepro Foresight, the first-ever Augmented Reality reflex sight, the NYX-200, a multispectral thermal weapon sight, the all new HVS Night Sights and the MicroRDS pistol red dot and backup sight.
+Besides offering his expertise, he will also demonstrate Meprolight USA’s new products, including the Mepro Foresight, the first-ever Augmented Reality reflex sight, the Mepro NYX-200, a multispectral thermal weapon sight, the all new Mepro HVS Night Sights and the Mepro MicroRDS pistol red dot and backup sight.
 Instructor Zero will stay on after his demonstration for a raffle announcement followed by poster signing and photo opportunities.

 Instructor Zero, founder and CEO a Group of Companies under the name Team Zero Group, is a former Airborne Cp.l Instructor with expertise in firearms, strategy, security, risk analysis, and survival tactics.
 University Clinical Professor for 11 years in the Faculty of Science for Investigations and Security.
 His team provide training, strategic design, analysis, study and implementation of security protocols for high security clearance sites.
 Instructor Zero has worked with over 80 Special Units, including Special Forces and law enforcement from around the world.